publicglass/publicglass.org/source/about.html.md

 ### Giving

-As a small, local, non-profit studio, Public Glass needs support to sustain its studio and educational programs, and you can help!
+As a small, local, non-profit studio, Public Glass needs support to maintain its studio and educational programs, and you can help!
 [Please click to contribute with a tax deductible donation and strengthen our facility and programs.][2]
 If you'd like to make other arrangements or donate toward a specific goal, [please contact us](mailto:nate@publicglass.org?subject=Giving).
-Public Glass is a 501(c)(3) charity; Tax ID number 94-3253918.
+Public Glass is a 501(c)(3) organization; Tax ID #94-3253918.

 ### Wish List